Smart toothbrushes are very much a thing and this is Colgate’s answer.

 - Oral-B’s Pro 3000 might be the better all round purchase

-However, there is only so many toothbrushes a man can test at 1 time.
+However, there are only so many toothbrushes a man can test at 1 time.

 Having tried so many, I do my best to find any weak points in the brush and any places it may fail.